Flow: A Modular Learning Framework for Mixed Autonomy Traffic: Conclusion

 \section{Conclusion}

 The complex integration of autonomy into existing systems introduces new technical challenges beyond studying autonomy in isolation or in full.
-This article aims to make progress on these upcoming challenges by studying how modern deep reinforcement learning can be leveraged to gain insights into complex mixed autonomy systems.
-In particular, we focus on the integration of autonomous vehicles into urban systems, as we expect these to be among the first of robotic systems to enter and affect existing systems.
-The article introduces Flow, a modular learning framework which eases the configuration and composition of modules, to enable learning control laws for AVs in complex traffic settings involving nonlinear vehicle dynamics and arbitrary network configurations.
-Several experiments resulted in controllers which far exceeded state-of-the-art performance (in fact, achieving near-optimal performance) and demonstrated the generality of the methodology for disparate traffic dynamics.
-Since an early version of this manuscript was made available online in 2017 \cite{wu2017flow}, several works have employed this framework to achieve results in the directions of transfer learning, bottleneck control, sim2real, the discovery of emergent behaviors in traffic, and the design of traffic control benchmarks \cite{kreidieh2018dissipating, vinitsky2018lagrangian, jang2019simulation, Wu2017d, vinitsky2018benchmarks}.
+This article aims to make progress on these upcoming challenges by studying how modern deep RL can be leveraged to gain insights into complex mixed autonomy systems.
+In particular, we focus on the integration of autonomous vehicles into urban systems, as we expect these to be among the first robotic systems to enter and affect existing societal systems.
+The article introduces Flow, a modular learning framework which eases the composition of modules, to enable learning control laws for AVs in complex traffic scenarios.
+Several experiments yielded controllers which far exceeded state-of-the-art performance (in fact, achieving near-optimal performance) and demonstrated the generality of the methodology for disparate traffic dynamics.
+Since an early version of this manuscript was made available online in 2017~\cite{wu2017flow}, several works have employed this framework to achieve results in the directions of the discovery of emergent behaviors in traffic, transfer learning, bottleneck control, the design of traffic control benchmarks, and sim2real~\cite{Wu2017d, kreidieh2018dissipating, vinitsky2018lagrangian, vinitsky2018benchmarks, jang2019simulation}.